ThibaudLamothe/scraping-corner/README.md

 - `file_name`: the name of the `*.jl` file where data are saved
 - `spider_name`: the name of the spider which will be run (there are 2 of them)

->When running a spider, a new folder `scrapped_data` will be created at the root of the `scrapping` folder.
+>When running a spider, a new folder `scraped_data` will be created at the root of the `scraping` folder.
 Files will be saved in it.

 It is also possible to change the log level while crawling.
 The library used is [logzero](https://logzero.readthedocs.io/en/latest/), and loglevel (Debug/Info/Warn/Debug) are defined into spider class.
 Default value in here is `logger.INFO`